White Sox vs. Yankees Player Props Betting Odds

 Robert Stats

-- Robert has picked up a hit in two games in a row.
-In his last five games he is batting .250 with a double and a walk.
+- Robert brings a two-game streak with at least one hit into this contest.
+During his last five outings he is batting .250 with a double and a walk.

 Robert Recent Games